Super Conforming Mortgages

 - Best efforts commitment option is not available at this time.

 - The unpaid principal balance (UPB) of all 15-, 20- and/or 30-year super conforming mortgages delivered by the Seller under fixed-rate Cash contracts during any month must not exceed the greater of (i) $2 million in aggregate, or (ii) 10 percent of the UPB of each particular mortgage product (15-, 20- and/or 30-year fixed rate) not including any refinance mortgages originated under the Home Affordable Refinance Program (HARP mortgages) with LTV ratios greater than 105 percent delivered by the Seller under fixed-rate Cash contracts during such month.
-Fixed rate Cash purchases that exceed this limit will be subject to an over funding delivery fee that may be adjusted after each funding month based on market conditions at that time.
+Also not included for mortgages delivered by the Seller under fixed rate Cash contracts during such month are (i) mortgages priced with attributes eligible for payups and (ii) super conforming mortgages subject to price adjustments.
+Fixed rate Cash purchases that exceed this limit will be subject to an over funding credit fee in price that may be adjusted after each funding month based on market conditions at that time.

-- Sellers with Guarantor Master Commitments may not take out fixed-rate Cash contracts for the sale of super conforming mortgages.
+- Sellers with Guarantor Pricing Identifier Terms may not take out fixed-rate Cash contracts for the sale of super conforming mortgages.

 |Pooling and Disclosure Requirements

-- For additional details on requirements for super conforming mortgages refer to Guide Chapter L33
+- For additional details on requirements for super conforming mortgages refer to Guide Chapter 4603, Super Conforming Mortgages.

 - Where there are no specific requirements for super conforming mortgages, the minimum requirements in our Guide apply.